lupancan/test01/readme.txt

-Git is a version control system.
+Git is a version control system and very powerful
 Git is free software.